 Alternately, drivers can stay on 52, turn right onto Roy Road, then right onto Doublehead Gap Rd.

 Keep in mind that weather and changing road conditions can alter routes at any point.
 It’s a rough road, so be sure to do your research before heading out.
 For alternate driving directions, check out the Forest Service page here.

 The Hike: From the Springer Mountain Parking Area, follow the white blazes south for about one mile to the summit of Springer.
 Turn around, and head back to the parking lot, wave at the people who are probably still standing there, and continue north.

 There you have it!
-Hopefully nobody’s hike was ever cancelled because they couldn’t find Springer Mountain, but you never know.
+Hopefully, nobody’s hike was ever canceled because they couldn’t find Springer Mountain, but you never know.
 If we left out any helpful info or your favorite shuttle service, feel free to leave it in the comments.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!